KshitizAdlakha/CodeChecker/Phase_C/README.md

 # Running the CodeChecker

-1. Create an account by filling the form on the http://localhost:8080/code-checker/app/index.html#/sign-up page
+1. Create an account by filling the form on the http://localhost:8080/code-checker/#/signup page
 2. Add the name of the assignment, select the two files containing the assignment submissions
 3. Click on Analyze Results
 4. You will be navigated to the result page, containing a side-by-side of the files

-#### The application can also be accessed at https://codechecker.herokuapp.com/#/
-(NOTE: The application is using dummy files for now, the upload files feature will be functional soon)